20JULY1994/Investigating_Netflix_Movies_1/README.md

 ```

 ### Result/Findings
+---

 The Analysis results are summarize as follows:
-1. The shortest duration time for movie shown by Netflix company was 3 minutes.
+1. The shortest duration time for movie shown by Netflix company was **3 minutes**.
-2. The title of the movie is Silent, which belongs to the Children genre released in 2014 from the United States.
+2. The title of the movie is **Silent**, which belongs to the **Children** `genre` released in *2014* from **the United States**.
 3. There wasn't certainty from the scatter plot if movies duration are getting shorter.

 ### Recommendations
+---

 - Further data need to be collected regarding viewers' appraisal

 ### Limitations
+---

 None

 ### References
+---

 1. Python For Data Analysis 3E (Online) by Wes Mckinney [Click here to preview](https://wesmckinney.com/book)
 2. Mataplotlib Customization in Intermediate Python Course for Associate Data Scientist in Python Carrer Track in DataCamp by Hugo Bowne-Henderson
 3. Filtering DataFrames in Intermediate Python Course for Associate Data Scientist in Python Carrer Track in DataCamp Inc by Hugo Bowne-Henderson
-4. For loop in Intermediate Python Course for Associate Data Scientist in Python Carrer Track in DataCamp Inc by Hugo Bowne-Henderson
+4. For loop in Intermediate Python Course for Associate Data Scientist in Python Carrer Track in DataCamp Inc by Hugo Bowne-Henderson.